yazanabdulhafez/reading-notes/read2.md

 ![loops](https://static.javatpoint.com/images/java-loops.png)

-In programming languages, looping is a feature which facilitates the execution of a set of instructions until the controlling Boolean-expression evaluates to false.
+looping is a feature which facilitates the execution of a set of instructions until the controlling Boolean-expression evaluates to false.

 Java provides different types of loops:

-1. For Loop:A for loop is a control structure that allows us to repeat certain operations by incrementing and evaluating a loop counter.
+1. For Loop:A for loop  allows us to repeat certain operations by incrementing the loop counter.

 The syntax of the for loop is: